leftshiftone/dynabuffers/README.md

 * *Ease of integration* - DynaBuffers don't use auto generated classes but instead creates the serializer/deserializer logic on the fly.
 * *Memory efficiency and speed* - Only the information described in the schema definition gets stored in the byte buffer.
 No additional data is allocated.
-* *Schema evolution* - DynaBuffer supports schema evolution by defining class attributes as deprecated and/or optional.
+* *Schema evolution* - DynaBuffers supports schema evolution by defining class attributes as deprecated and/or optional.
 * *No code footprint* - No generated code is needed.

 ## Schema definition